kellpossible/blog/content/Adventures/23-EmpathyAndCriticism.rst

-criticising them in the name of progress/improvement, but also being empathetic and respectful towards the person who had the accident, accepting that we ourselves can be exposed to the same risks and are capablie of making the same kinds of mistakes.
+criticising them in the name of progress/improvement, but also being empathetic and respectful towards the person who had the accident, accepting that we ourselves can be exposed to the same risks and are capable of making the same kinds of mistakes.

 Over the years I've overheard or even participated several discussions which take an overly critical tone.
 I've often left feeling